 Jasmine Patrice Dozier was born October 10, 1985, to Perry and Marilynn Dozier in Hattiesburg, MS. Although she was only 33 years old, her life has made a major impact on so many others.
 Jasmine is a 2004 graduate of Hattiesburg High School, a 2012 graduate of the University of Southern Mississippi (Bachelor’s in Science in Business Administration), and a 2018 graduate of Belhaven University (Master’s in Science in Leadership).

-To send flowers in memory of Jasmine Dozier, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jasmine Dozier, please visit our Heartfelt Sympathies Store.

 Jasmine worked in banking from 2009 until the date of her untimely death.
 She was very organized, proficient, and concerned about the financial health of all of her family and friends.
 She gained a host of friends and friends that became family through her time working in the banking industry.
 Jasmine was a creative, and was also exploring how to make her planning abilities work for her.
 She launched Jazzy Belle’s Events, where she planned parties and events.

 Jasmine loved New Orleans, the Saints, and all things involving a fleur de lis.
 She was also a couponing guru, and loved to catch a good deal.
 She was a funny, honest, and loving woman who had many plans for the future.